nivase56/tentwenty-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the app by modifying files in `src/app/`.
 The page auto-updates as you edit the file.

+## Code Quality & Optimization
+- All unused code and dependencies have been removed
+- Imports are optimized for tree shaking
+- Folder and file naming is consistent and descriptive
+- Inline comments explain key logic and flows

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More